List of awards and nominations received by Kelly Clarkson: Dorian Awards

 The Dorian Awards are an annual awards ceremony organized by the Gay and Lesbian Entertainment Critics Association (GALECA) for the finest in film and television accessible in the United States, across a variety of categories, from general to LGBTQ-centric.
 Clarkson has received a nomination in 2016.

 Echo Awards

 The Echo Music Prize is an annual awards ceremony organized by the Deutsche Phono-Akademie (German Phonographic Academy) for achievements in the German music scene.
 Clarkson was nominated once in 2007.

 GLAAD Media Awards

 The GLAAD Media Awards is an accolade bestowed by GLAAD to recognize and honor various branches of the media for their outstanding representations of the lesbian, gay, bisexual and transgender (LGBT) community and the issues that affect their lives.
-Clarkson has been nominated for one award.
+Clarkson has been nominated for two awards.